ShahrukhS/Twitter-Classification-Tasks-with-BERT/datasets/README.txt

 === REFERENCES ===

-Please check the main README for details about the main reference paper and the articles associated with each of the datasets
+Please check the main README for details about the main reference paper and the articles associated with each of the datasets.